 “I owe my abdominal and upper body strength immediately after having my daughter to Julie Tupler’s Mummy Tummy program.
 Thank you.”- Sherry Stringfield , actress, ER

 IMPORTANT SHIPPING INFORMATION

 We ship by USPS for all orders.
+Due to an increase in lost and stolen packages, we now require a signature on all our packages.
+So please send to a location where a signature can be gotten.
+If nobody is home, you will have to pick it up from the post office within ten days.
+After that, the package is returned to our fulfillment house.
+If it is returned, you will have to pay for shipping again.
 Please allow 3 to 5 business days.
-You will receive a tracking number to track at the post office.
+You will receive a tracking number to track from the post office.
 If you want to receive your order faster, please call us at 212-388-1308.
 Our office is open Monday through Friday from 9:00 am to 5:00 pm.
 We do not ship to APO or FPO addresses.

-We ship by USPS.
+We ship by UPS.
 Please allow 7 to 15 business days.
-Please note we are NOT responsible for any duties of taxes your country may charge.
+Please note we are NOT responsible for any duties or taxes your country may charge.
 If you refuse the package because of these charges and the package is returned to us, the refund you will receive will be minus a 50% refusal fee and a10% restocking fee of the total price of the products.
-All shipping costs will be deducted from your refund.
+All shipping costs from and then back to our fulfillment house will be deducted from your refund.